 You’ll be hit with the Zombie dance show, a haunted hotel and pantomime theatre.
 Tivoli will even be kitted out with 2,000 pumpkins, bales of straw, spiders, scarecrows and magical creatures, all accompanied with a sinister atmosphere.

-You could even choose a horse-drawn carriage to hop on whilst you get your best photos of Copenhagen’s many green spaces and parks in passing; Autumn with your own chauffeur!
+You could even choose a horse-drawn carriage to perch on as you get your best photos of Copenhagen’s eternal green spaces and parks in passing; Autumn with your own chauffeur!

 Two words: wine and cheese.
 Hungary’s top tourist spot embraces autumn in the right way with an annual new wine and cheese festival!
 Visit the majestic setting of Vajdahunyad Castle in the middle of the City Park in the final few days of November.